-Michael has encountered: Copay Issues, Oral Parity, Out of Pocket Costs, Step Therapy, Surprise Billing
+Michael has encountered: Copay Issues, Surprise Billing, Oral Parity, Step-Therapy / Fail First

 I was 51 years old when I was diagnosed with a rare blood cancer - multiple myeloma - in 2011.
 I endured many courses of chemotherapy, radiation and an autologous stem cell transplant in the short course of just over a year.
 Post-transplant, it took about three months before I felt well enough to return to work fulltime as a department store manger.

 Prior to being diagnosed with multiple myeloma I had virtually no symptoms until a tumble in the waves at the beach resulted in a fractured neck.
 In reflecting back, months earlier I did have some unexplainable fatigue and pain in my ribs, but all tests at that time were inconclusive.
 This time, however, the results showed bones this doctor described as “moth eaten".
 My wife and I were completely shocked and clueless—we didn’t even know this disease existed.